 How can I tell when I am hypnotized – how does it feel?

-Many people believe at first that they were not hypnotized at all, and don’t recognize it until they see the changes they are seeking start to happen in their life!
+Many people believe at first that they were not hypnotized at all, and don’t recognize it until they see the changes they were seeking start to happen in their life!
 Others relax easily into hypnotic trance, and the feeling has been described many ways.
-You may experience a feeling of being very light or floating, very heavy or sinking into the chair.
+You may experience a feeling of being very light, floating, being very heavy, or sinking into the chair.
 Some people have tingling sensations or dry mouth.
 For most, it is just a very pleasant state of total relaxation.

 Is hypnosis like being asleep, or will I know what is going on around me?

 To the observer you might look like you are sleeping, but you are just in a state of deep physical relaxation.
 You are completely aware of your surroundings, you hear everything.
-If an emergency situation were to arise, you would immediately come out of hypnosis and react appropriately for the situation.
-Even if the hypnotherapist left the room while you are hypnotized, you might be so relaxed that you fall asleep for few minutes, but then you would naturally bring yourself out of hypnosis and get up.
+If an emergency situation were to arise, you would immediately come out of hypnosis and react appropriately to the situation.
+Even if the hypnotherapist left the room while you were hypnotized you might be so relaxed that you fall asleep for few minutes, but then you would naturally bring yourself out of hypnosis and get up.

 How far “under” will I go when I am hypnotized?

 Let’s clear up the misconception of going “under” during hypnosis.
 You don’t “go” anywhere!
 Again, hypnosis is a simply relaxed state of mind that you allow to happen.
 How deeply you relax depends on how willing you are to enter into the hypnotic state, and what level we are targeting during hypnosis.
 The chart below shows the four basic levels brain wave activity.

 Higher levels are associated with anxiety, fight or flight, etc.